 3. Sensing Function re-selection is not supported in this release.

-4. The Sensing Function registers itself to the NRF, with its NF profile that contains the following:
+4. The Sensing Function registers itself to the NRF, with its NF profile that contains the following, e.g.:

 - NF Type.

-- Supported Sensing Area.
+- Supported sensing area of Sensing Function.

-5. Sensing Function is selected based on at least its supported sensing area.
+5. Sensing Function is selected based on at least supported sensing area of SF.

+6. The Sensing Function selects one or more Sensing Entity(ies) (i.e. gNB(s)), based on the sensing service request (e.g., target sensing service area), supported sensing area of Sensing Entity.

+7. The Sensing Function may re-select Sensing Entity(ies) (i.e. gNB(s)), based on the sensing service request (e.g., target sensing service area), supported sensing area of Sensing Entity.

 NOTE 1: How SF can obtain the information of SEs (e.g. via OAM, via signalling) will be determined during the normative phase and require coordination with RAN WGs.

-6. The Sensing Function selects one or more Sensing Entity(ies), i.e. gNB(s), based on the sensing service request (e.g., target sensing service area), supported sensing area of Sensing Entity.

-7. The Sensing Function may re-select Sensing Entity(ies), i.e. gNB(s), based on the sensing service request (e.g., target sensing service area), supported sensing area of Sensing Entity.

-NOTE 2: The details of the information/capability of SE and the information/capability used for SE (re-)selection (e.g., sensing QoS such as accuracy, confidence) will be determined during the normative phase and require coordination with RAN WGs.
+NOTE 2: The details of the information/capability of SE and the information/capability used for SE (re-)selection will be determined during the normative phase and require coordination with RAN WGs.